Making art & media in the mountains since 1969.

 Appalshop got its start as a community film workshop in 1969, and filmmaking continues to be central to our work today.

-The first films to come out of Appalshop were the result of tell stories with cameras, audio recorders, and the “portable video machine” from an instructor almost as young as his trainees: Bill Richardson came to Eastern Kentucky when he was fresh out of graduate school at Yale, where he’d written a thesis heralding the the portable video machine to be “an amazing recorder of community.”
+The first films to come out of Appalshop were the result of telling stories with cameras, audio recorders, and the “portable video machine” from an instructor almost as young as his trainees: Bill Richardson came to Eastern Kentucky when he was fresh out of graduate school at Yale, where he’d written a thesis heralding the the portable video machine to be “an amazing recorder of community.”

 He was right.
 The films made in that 1969 workshop paved the way for its participants’ careers as professional filmmakers — and for Appalshop’s 50-year legacy of documenting Appalachia.